Eigersund Municipality: General information

-The rural parish surrounding the town of Egersund was established as the municipality of Egersund landdisstrikt (Egersund rural district) on 1 January 1838 (see formannskapsdistrikt law).
-In 1839, the northwestern district of Augne (population: 825) was separated to form its own municipality.
-On 12 December 1868, a small area of Eigersund municipality (population: 41) was transferred to neighboring Sokndal Municipality.
-In 1947, an area of Eigersund immediately surrounding the town of Egersund (population: 515) was transferred to the town of Egersund and another area in Sokndal (population: 7) was transferred to Eigersund.
+The rural parish surrounding the town of Egersund was established as the municipality of Egersund landdisstrikt (lit.
+'Egersund rural district', later called Eigersund Municipality) on 1 January 1838 (see formannskapsdistrikt law).
+In 1839, the northwestern district (population: 825) was separated to form the new Ogne Municipality.

+On 12 December 1868, a small area of Eigersund Municipality (population: 41) was transferred to neighboring Sokndal Municipality.
+In 1947, an area of Eigersund Municipality immediately surrounding the town of Egersund (population: 515) was transferred into the town of Egersund and another area in Sokndal Municipality (population: 7) was transferred to Eigersund Municipality.